Doctor of Nursing Practice (BSN to DNP)

 Learning Outcomes

-Students gain proficiency across multiple disciplines through a comprehensive curriculum and hands-on learning experiences.
-The knowledge and skills developed in the program are highly valued in today’s competitive job market.
-Potential learning outcomes include:
+Through a comprehensive curriculum and hands-on learning experiences, students in the Doctor of Nursing Practice (BSN to DNP) pathway develop proficiency across multiple disciplines.
+The knowledge and skills gained through this program are highly valued in today’s competitive job market.
+Expected learning outcomes include:

 Professionalism